ShahabAli-1/netflix_clone/README.md

-# simple-react-setup
+# netflix clone

-A super simple react setup from scratch with all the basics that you might need.
+basic netflix clone using react

 ## How to use